raml-org/raml-spec/versions/raml-10/raml-10.md

     maximum: 2
   Number3: [ Number1, Number2] # invalid, maximum value cannot be lesser than minimum value
 ```

+If a sub-type inherits properties with the same name from at least two of its parent types, the sub-type keeps all restrictions applied to those properties except if a parent type already declares a "pattern" facet and if there are two user-defined facets with the same value, which in both cases ends as an invalid type declaration.

 ### Inline Type Declarations